-Once you can contacted the TSC a SANE Nurse will call you to ask you several questions concerning your safety, health, and arrival time.
+Once you contact the TSC, a SANE Nurse will call you to ask you several questions concerning your safety, health, and arrival time.
 Please call TSC FIRST so we can walk you through your different options.

 What is a SANE?

 A SANE is a sexual assault nurse examiner.
-SANEs are registered nurses that have specialized training and education in order to take care of sexual assault victims and conduct forensic exams.
+SANEs are registered nurses who have specialized training and education in order to take care of sexual assault victims and conduct forensic exams.